based2/KB/network/ip_filter.md

 block from any to 122.54.106.130
 # https://www.abuseipdb.com/check/
 block from any to 122.54.143.156
+# https://threatfox.abuse.ch browse/malware/win.njrat/
+block from any to 122.89.105.29
 # https://www.abuseipdb.com/check/
 block from any to 122.96.28.48
 # China https://www.abuseipdb.com/check/